 Teach Children About Stranger Danger

 Use the wolf as a cautionary example of how appearances can be deceiving.
 Explain that the wolf initially appears harmless but ultimately reveals his true intentions.
-Encourage children to be assertive and to say "no" if a stranger tries to touch them or lead them away.
+Consider this: encourage children to be assertive and to say "no" if a stranger tries to touch them or lead them away.
 Role-playing scenarios can be helpful in preparing children to handle potentially dangerous situations.
 Emphasizing this aspect enhances the practical application of the characteristics of Little Red Riding Hood story.

 Encourage Critical Thinking and Discernment